NFL Rumors: Dallas Cowboys May Be Planning For A Long Holdout From Ezekiel Elliott

 As ProFootballTalk noted, there have been some public indications from the Cowboys and owner Jerry Jones that the contract talks between the team and Elliott may not be done anytime soon.
 Though Elliott is signed through 2020, he must play enough of this season to get credit for the fourth year of his five-year rookie deal, the report noted.
 That means he may sit out this season through October.

-The team seems prepared for this possibility, the report noted, citing a quote from Jerry Jones about the possibility that Elliott will be gone from the team until the “dog days” kick in.
+The team seems prepared for this, the report noted, citing a quote from Jerry Jones about the possibility that Elliott will be gone from the team until the “dog days” kick in.

 “We’ve got a marathon here,” Jones said earlier this week.
 “We want Zeke when we get to the playoffs.
 We want Zeke when we’re in the dog days of the season.”